aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/03-create-datarepository.md

 tags = ["tutorial", "lustre", "FSx", "S3"]
 +++

-In this step, you will create a [data repository association](https://docs.aws.amazon.com/fsx/latest/LustreGuide/create-dra-linked-data-repo.html) between the S3 bucket and FSx for lustre filesystem created in the previous two steps.
+In this step, you will create a [Data Repository Association](https://docs.aws.amazon.com/fsx/latest/LustreGuide/create-dra-linked-data-repo.html) (DRA) between the S3 bucket and FSx for lustre filesystem created in the previous two steps.

-1. Navigate to the FSx console by clicking [here](https://console.aws.amazon.com/fsx/home).
+1. Navigate to the [FSx console](https://console.aws.amazon.com/fsx/home).
 On this console you will see the file system you created in section a.
 Click on the file system name **sc22lab2** and you will view the details of the filesystem as shown below.
 Make sure the status shows as **available** to make sure the create step from section a is complete

 ![viewsfsxl](/images/fsx-for-lustre-hsm/viewfsxl.png)